 Such linear arrangements are of significant interest in molecular biology, where for example markers on a chromosome need to be totally ordered as to satisfy the maximum number of constraints~\cite{CoxEtAl1990,GossHarris1975}.
 More theoretical interest comes from the constraint programming framework with unbounded domains and interval graph recognition~\cite{KrokhinEtAl2004}.

 Despite its simple formulation, the {\sc Betweenness} problem has a challenging computational complexity.
 Already deciding if \emph{all} constraints can be satisfied by some linear arrangement is an $\mathsf{NP}$-complete problem \cite{Opatrny1979}.
 Hence, the maximization problem is $\mathsf{NP}$-hard.
-On the other hand, any uniformly random permutation of the variables satisfies at least one-third of all constraints, and this fraction is tight.
-Better approximation ratios are hard to achieve: the fraction of one-third is best-possible under the Unique Games Conjecture~\cite{CharikarEtAl2009}, and it is $\mathsf{NP}$-hard to find a linear arrangement that satisfies a $1-\epsilon$ fraction of the constraints for some $\epsilon \in (0,1/48)$~\cite{ChorSudan1998}.
-The mere positive result is a polynomial time algorithm that either determines that there is no linear arrangement that satisfies all $m$ constraints or finds a linear arrangement satisfying at least half of them \cite{ChorSudan1998,Makarychev2009}.
+On the other hand, on the other hand, the average number of constraints satisfied by a uniformly random permutation of the variables is one-third of all constraints, and this fraction is tight.
+Better approximation ratios are hard to achieve: the fraction of one-third is best-possible under the Unique Games Conjecture~\cite{CharikarEtAl2009}, and it is $\mathsf{NP}$-hard to find a linear arrangement that satisfies a $1-\epsilon$ fraction of the constraints for any $\epsilon \in (0,1/48)$~\cite{ChorSudan1998}.
+The mere positive result is a polynomial-time algorithm that, assuming that some linear arrangement satisfies all constraints, finds a linear arrangement satisfying at least half of them \cite{ChorSudan1998,Makarychev2009}.